applier

 Set the overlap to the given value.

 Overlap is a number of pixels, and is somewhat mis-named.
-It refers to the amount of margin added to each block of input, so that the blocks will overlap, hence the actual amount of overlap is really more like double this value (allowing for odd and even numbers, etc).
+It refers to the amount of margin added to each block of input, so that the blocks will overlap, hence the actual amount of overlap is really double this value.

 The margin can result in pixels which are outside the extent of the given input images.
 These pixels will be filled with the null value for that input file, or zero if no null value is set on that file.